Foods that are good for your skin

 Oily fish

-Like sardines, mackerel, fresh tuna (sadly the tinned stuff doesn’t count) and pilchards – are packed full of so-called ‘good’ fats known as essential fatty acids (EFAs), which can calm inflammation and keep your skin moisturised.
+In any list of foods that are good for your skin, oily fish like sardines, mackerel, fresh tuna (sadly the tinned stuff doesn’t count) and pilchards come close to the top.
+Oily fish are packed full of so-called ‘good’ fats known as essential fatty acids (EFAs), which can reduce inflammation and keep your skin moisturised.
 So they’re especially great if you suffer from dry or sensitive skin and eczema.
 Eat it up to three times a week to feel and see the benefits.
 If you can’t stomach the taste, try fish oil supplements or flaxseed oil, if you’re a vegetarian.

 Nuts and seeds

-Nuts and seeds are crammed with skin-enhancing nutrients vitamins A and E, which are antioxidants and protect your body and skin against pollution, as well as sun damage.
+Nuts and seeds are crammed with skin-enhancing nutrients vitamins A and E, which can help maintain skin cells’ elasticity and protect your body and skin against pollution and sun damage (lowering your chances of skin cancer).
 Like oily fish, nuts and seeds are also rich in good fats to keep your complexion nourished and smooth.
-Add nuts, like sunflower seeds, pumpkin seeds, almonds or walnuts, to your breakfast cereal, salads or eat simply them as a snack.
+Add nuts, like sunflower seeds, pumpkin seeds, almonds or walnuts, to your breakfast cereal and salads or eat simply them as a snack.

 Avocado